lamps-wg/kyber-certificates/draft-turner-lamps-nist-pqc-kem-certificates.md

 This document specifies the use of the Candidate TBD1 algorithms in X.509 public key certifiates, see {{!RFC5280}}.
-More specifically. it defines additional content for the signatureAlgorithm, signatureValue, signature, and subjectPublicKeyInfo fields within Internet X.509 certificates
-{{RFC3279}} and CRLs {{RFC5280}}.
 It also specifies private key encoding.
 An ASN.1 module is included for reference purposes.